Retrain ONLINE for a Higher-Paying Job in the Pharma Manufacturing Industry in 10-Weeks

 In this lesson, we will develop a deeper understanding of the importance of patient safety and product quality for medicines and medical devices.

-• Topic-3 ISO9001:2008
+• Topic-3 ISO9001:2008 and ISO 9001:2015

 This lesson is about the key requirements of a quality management system.

-• Topic -4 Product Quality and Current Good Manufacturing Practices [ cGMP ]
+• Topic-4 Product Quality and Current Good Manufacturing Practices [ cGMP ]

 In this lesson, we learn how to scientifically define product quality.
 This lesson also gives an insight into the high-level principles of current good manufacturing practices (cGMP).

-• Topic -1 API Regulatory Guidelines
+• Topic-5 API Regulatory Guidelines

 In this lesson, we describe the characteristics of a GMP that can be followed to manufacture an API.

-• Topic-2 ISO-9001 ‘Continual Improvement’ & ICH Q10 Pharmaceutical Quality System
+• Topic-6 ISO-9001 ‘Continual Improvement’ & ICH Q10 Pharmaceutical Quality System

 This lesson explains the concept of ‘continual improvement’ as part of a company’s quality management system and describes an effective corrective action process and a preventive action process (CAPA).
-It also gives details on the product-lifecycle for a pharmaceutical product and describes the monitoring of process performance and product quality.
+It also gives details on the product lifecycle for a pharmaceutical product and describes the monitoring of process performance and product quality.

 In this lesson, we describe a quality system model in accordance with management responsibilities, resources, manufacturing operations, and evaluation activities.

-• Topic-1 Process Validation
+• Topic-3 Process Validation

 In this lesson, we will learn about the various definitions of ‘validation’, as well as for ‘commissioning’, ‘qualification’ and ‘verification.

-• Topic-4 Cleaning Validation
+• Topic-6 Cleaning Validation

 This class takes a high-level look at a typical cleaning validation sequence.
 It looks at how to determine the basis for quantification limits and explains how to determine cleanliness levels on the basis of the analytical testing of representative samples.
 Sampling is described in terms of sampling-equipment, sampling -locations, and sampling –procedures.